clreda/NORDic/README.md

 ```

 which will create a style file (in .xml) and a network file readable by Cytoscape (in .sif).

+## Citation

+If you use NORDic in published research, please cite the following preliminary work:

+> Réda, C., & Delahaye-Duriez, A. (2022).
+Prioritization of Candidate Genes Through Boolean Networks.
+In *International Conference on Computational Methods in Systems Biology* (pp. 89-121).
+Springer, Cham.

 ## Pull requests, issues, suggestions?